Video game rehabilitation: Physical rehabilitation

 The University of Essex conducted a study to evaluate the efficacy of including the Wii in an established falls prevention training program to improve balance, mobility, and educate recovery from the instance of a fall.
 After a 7-week falls prevention training, the results indicated that Wii can positively support a standard rehabilitation, although the use of the game alone would not be encouraged.
 On the other hand, participants found the experience of Wii game as enjoyable, which can support patients engagement to training.
 A follow-up longitudinal study would be needed to conclude if the incidence of falls can be reduced along time.
-Extending this study, another research conducted by the same University of Essex found that training with Wii can imply on mood and self-esteem.
+Extending this study, another research conducted by the same University of Essex found that training with Wii can improve mood and self-esteem.
 This behavior was observed in women who participated in this last mentioned research for fall prevention.
 As said by investigators, it would not be appropriate to generalize, however one participant who had the biggest improvement on the functional measures had the largest positive changes in well-being, which may indicate that the use of the Wii as an adjunct to standard falls prevention training can improve not only functional but also psychological outcomes.
 There are many advances in the physical rehabilitation community, advances such as technology has created a more effective and easier way for patients to approach their rehabilitation journey.